rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter2/DMDB_BN_CH2.md

 | Galaxy Quest  | 1999 | 104    | comedy | DreamWorks | 67890       |
 | Wayne's World | 1992 | 95     | comedy | Paramount  | 99999       |

-*Figure 2.13: The realtion 'Movies'.*
+*Figure 2.13: The relation 'Movies'.*

-We can now project thisrelation onto the first three attributes with the following expression:
+We can now project this relation onto the first three attributes with the following expression:

 $$\pi_{\text{title, year, length}}(\text{Movies})$$